cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 The expand\_message\_xof function produces a uniformly random byte string using an extensible-output function (XOF) H.
-For security, H must meet the following criteria:
+For security, H MUST meet the following criteria:

 - The collision resistance of H MUST be at least k bits.